fmillion-mnsu/it544-python/README.md

 After you have set up the variables, you should be able to run the code.
 The variables default to the SP database, but you can (and should) change them as required by your assignments and projects.

+A few key points:

+- For SQL Server, do not include the comma and port number in the `MSSQL_HOST` field.
+For example, if your server is `g1.campus-quest.com,21000`, then `MSSQL_HOST` should be simply `g1.campus-quest.com` and `MSSQL_PORT` should be `21000`.
+- Leave the `ORACLE_SID` value as `xe` - no need to change it.
+- To make sure the code works, leave the database as `SP`.
+The sample `select` queries reference the `SP` database.

 You can see that it is quite straightforward to execute a `SELECT` query and iterate over the results.
 You can provide *any* `SELECT` query and iterate over it this way.

+One more thing - make sure you read and comment out the line that raises a `SystemError`.
+This is to make sure you're paying attention!! :-D

 ### Note about SQL Injection